-The main drawback of this algorithm is that its optimal tuning depends on the gaps $\delta_i$.
-Assuming the knowledge of the gaps account to make the stochastic bandit problem completely trivial.
-However, its tuned regret bound gives us a baseline to which compare other bandit algorithms.
-In particular, in the next section we will present an algorithm that achieves the same asymptotic regret without any knowledge of the gaps.
+The main drawback of this algorithm is that its optimal tuning depends on the gaps $\Delta_i$.
+Assuming knowledge of the gaps essentially makes the stochastic bandit problem trivial.
+However, its tuned regret bound gives us a baseline with which to compare other bandit algorithms.
+In particular, in the next section, we will present an algorithm that achieves the same asymptotic regret without any knowledge of the gaps.